Symmetry in neutrino oscillation in matter with non-unitarity: Reparametrization (Rep) symmetry: New progress in understanding and its quantum nature

-We argue below that this feature comes out naturally given the fact that our theory is based on quantum mechanics, and the state space on which the Rep symmetry generator acts do not have $m_{i}$ dependence.
+We argue below that absence of the vacuum mass exchange in the DMP symmetries comes out naturally given the fact that our theory is based on quantum mechanics, and the state space on which the Rep symmetry generator acts has no $m_{i}$ dependence.
 We span the physical state space by the eigenbases of the diagonalized Hamiltonian $\bar{H}^{(0)}$ in eq.~\eqref{barH-0th-1st}.
 Since we work under the approximation that neutrinos undergo no inelastic scattering, no absorption, and do not decay, the state space we construct is a direct product of the one that has definite neutrino energy $E$.
 Then, our system has only the three component states, the neutrino flavor states $[\nu_{e}, \nu_{\mu}, \nu_{\tau}]^T$, or the mass eigenstates $[\nu_{1}, \nu_{2}, \nu_{3}]^T$, which is analogous to the spin 1 system.
 In this analogy our treatment of the three neutrino system looks similar to the quantum theory of angular momentum.
 The flavor mixing matrix $U$ which acts on the three-component state is nothing but the matrix representation of the ``rotation'' operator which is composed of the Gell-Mann matrix~\cite{Itzykson:1980rh}, instead of the Pauli matrix for a spin $\frac{1}{2}$, two-component system.

 But, in our case, unlike the case of angular momentum, the ``rotation angles'' themselves undergo the transformation.
 That is, the vacuum and matter-dressed mixing angles transform at the same time when the state exchange is performed.
-In such quantum mechanical formulation, the $U$ matrix must be elevated to the operator-valued $\bf{U}$ in vacuum, and the $V$ matrix to $\bf{V}$ in matter.
-The mixing matrix $U \equiv U_{\text{ MNS}}$ and the $V$ matrix (see section~\ref{sec:Vmatrix-summary}) are the matrix representations of $\bf{U}$ and $\bf{V}$, respectively.
+In such quantum mechanical formulation, the mixing matrix $U \equiv U_{\text{ MNS}}$~\cite{Maki:1962mu} and the $V$ matrix~\cite{Minakata:1998bf}, see eq.~\eqref{V-matrix-def} for the definition, must be elevated to the operator-valued $\bf{U}$ and $\bf{V}$ matrices, respectively.
+Or in other word, the $U$ and $V$ matrices are the matrix representations of $\bf{U}$ and $\bf{V}$, respectively, which act on the unique ground state.
 To generate the mixing angles' transformations, such as $c_{\psi} \rightarrow \mp s_{\psi}$ and $s_{\psi} \rightarrow \pm c_{\psi}$, there must be the generators to produce the Rep symmetry transformations by acting onto the operator $\bf{V}$ matrix.